Book Now!

 However, mutuality is not the same as co-dependency.
 Relationships should be equitable partnerships, which is different than co-dependency or equality.

-Equity or mutuality in relationships take into account each person’s bandwidth during a given time and create a common goal: fostering a loving and understanding relationships.
+Equity, or mutuality, in relationships takes into account each person’s bandwidth at a given time and creates a common goal: fostering a loving, understanding relationship.

 Find the Best Therapist in Chicago to Implement Mutuality in Relationships

-- Communicate consistently.
-Check in with loved ones when they are going through a tough time and communicate your support.
+• Communicate consistently.
+Check in with loved ones when they are going through a tough time and let them know you are there for them.
 If you feel like the relationship is becoming unbalanced, communicate your needs and boundaries.

 At Roamers Therapy, our psychotherapists are here to support you through anxiety, depression, trauma and relationship issues, race-ethnicity issues, LGBTQIA+ issues, ADHD, Autism, or any challenges you encounter.
 Our psychotherapists are trained in Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Psychodynamic Therapy, Acceptance, and Commitment Therapy, Person-Centered Therapy, and Gottman Therapy.